-- a) Construction completion and eventual removal of structures - b) Security requirements - c) Accident or damage. - d) Any Antenna or tower that is not used for a period of twelve (12) months will be considered abandoned and removed within ninety (90) days. - (E) Waivers - (I) Where the Planning Board finds that extraordinary hardships, practical difficulties, or unnecessary and unreasonable expense would result from strict compliance with this ordinance, or the purpose and intent of the ordinance would be served by an alternative proposal, it may approve waivers to this ordinance.
-No waiver will be approved unless a majority of the Planning Board, as assembled, finds that all of the following apply: - 1) The granting of the waiver will not be detrimental to the public health, safety or welfare or injurious to other property and will promote the public interest. - 2) The waiver will not, in any manner, violate the provisions of the Chichester Zoning Ordinances, Master Plan or Official Maps. - 3) Waivers can address particular and identifiable hardships.
-Some factors included in identifying hardship are: - a) Topography and other site features. - b) Availability of alternative site locations - c) Geographic location of property - d) Size and magnitude of the project being evaluated - (F) Saving Clause: Where any provision of this ordinance is found to be unenforceable, it shall be considered savable and shall not be construed to invalidate the remainder of the ordinance.
+(i) Where the Planning Board finds that extraordinary hardships, practical difficulties, or unnecessary and unreasonable expense would result from strict compliance with this ordinance, or the purpose and intent of the ordinance would be served by an alternative proposal, it may approve waivers to this ordinance.
+No waiver will be approved unless a majority of the Planning Board, as assembled, finds that all of the following apply:

+- 1) The granting of the waiver will not be detrimental to the public health, safety or welfare or injurious to other property and will promote the public interest. - 2) The waiver will not, in any manner, violate the provisions of the Chichester Zoning Ordinances, Master Plan or Official Maps. - 3) Waivers can address particular and identifiable hardships.
+Some factors included in identifying hardship are: - 1) Topography and other site features. - 2) Availability of alternative site locations - 3) Geographic location of property - 4) Size and magnitude of the project being evaluated - (f) Saving Clause: Where any provision of this ordinance is found to be unenforceable, it shall be considered savable and shall not be construed to invalidate the remainder of the ordinance.